sandak1ng/WaypointAI/README.md

 For my project I decided to create a waypoint path finder, this was my task and my goal:
 Waypoint Pathfinder - One or more agents navigating a space using a waypoint graph.
 Stretch goal: automatically generate links between hand-placed waypoints.
 (Harder still is placing the waypoints automatically.)

-I created three progress scenes and also created a video progression for them three as I felt it would be a waste not to document my progress and how I came about my final tech demo scene, one and three which uses Unity's navigation mesh and the second scene only using checkpoints to move the agent, the reason I created three was because I wanted to explore the different techniques to go about moving an agent from one place to another smoothly, so far there is no user input to my first and second demo's all you need to do is run the program and you will see the agent move around automatically, my third demo has some controls which are listed below.
+I created three progress scenes and also created a video progression for them three as I felt it would be a waste not to document my progress and how I came about my final tech demo scene, one and three which uses Unity's navigation mesh and the second scene only using checkpoints to move the agent, the reason I created three scenes was because I wanted to explore the different techniques to go about moving an agent from one place to another smoothly, so far there is no user input to my first and second demo's all you need to do is run the program and you will see the agent move around automatically, my third progress demo and my final demo for submission has some controls which are listed below.

 Video Progress Link:  https://youtu.be/NBPyXLjsntM